Azure/kubernetes-hackfest/labs/networking/ingress/README.md

     kubectl get service -l app=nginx-ingress --namespace kube-system
     ```

-    * Replace IP with Public IP Address above
+    * Replace IP with Public IP Address above in the configure-public-dns.sh file.
-    * Replace DNSNAME with DNS name to be used
+    * Replace DNSNAME with DNS name to be used in the configure-public-dns-sh file.

     ```bash
     # Set DNSNAME to be used later